Readings

 The Native American scholar Jace Weaver has written extensively about Native perspectives on environmental topics.

-The visualization of land lost portrayed in the video above only includes the loss of land influenced by British expansion– it does not explicitly incorporate the ways in which the Spanish, the French and the Dutch were involved- If these were to be incorporated the visual impact would be much more dramatic than this representation portrays.
+The visualization of land lost portrayed in the video above only includes the loss of land influenced by British expansion– it does not include a visual representation of how the Spanish, the French and the Dutch influence land use- If these were to be incorporated the visual representation would be much more dramatic than this representation portrays.

 One of the most fought over resources across the hemisphere are water, air and wildlife.
 The migratory nature of these means that Native nations struggle to control what the quality of these within and beyond the borders of their nations.